Zero55/circle-sharing/README.md

 Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Rails 5.1.6

-* ...
+* Dependencies.. see Gemfile

 # circle-sharing

+* Current functionality(subject to change):

+* User-Devise